Educational Mazes for Kids: Develop Logical Thinking Through Play

 What do kids learn from mazes?

-- Hand-eye coordination using the touch arrows
+- Hand-eye coordination from using the on-screen arrows to move

 Specific benefits by age